OBarronCS/pwnbox/README.md

 iwr https://obarroncs.github.io/pwnbox/wsl.ps1 | iex
 ```

-The script is being hosted on `GitHub Pages`, and can be found [on the `gh-pages` branch](https://github.com/OBarronCS/pwnbox/blob/gh-pages/wsl.ps1).
+The script is being hosted on `GitHub Pages` and can be found [on the `gh-pages` branch](https://github.com/OBarronCS/pwnbox/blob/gh-pages/wsl.ps1).

 ### Notes on WSL + Docker Desktop on Windows